Karatakos/rubegdx-level-loader/README.md

 # rubegdxlite
-A libgdx asset loader for scenes generated from the popular Box2d editor RUBE.
+A libgdx asset loader for scenes generated from the awesome Box2d editor RUBE.